arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

   lv_obj_t * screen = lv_obj_create(lv_scr_act());
 ```

 The size of the screen space needs to be set for the pointer that is declared.
-The size can be set to anything within the displays size paramaters.
+The size can be set to anything within the displays size parameters.
 To make it easy we can use the entire size:

 ```arduino
   lv_obj_set_size(screen, Display.width(), Display.height());
 ```

-### Creating a grid layout
+### Creating a Grid Layout

 Creating a grid that you can then fill with elements will consist of a defined column and row.
 This `col_dsc[] = {370, 370, LV_GRID_TEMPLATE_LAST};` will create two columns with 370 px width.
 To add more columns simply add more values, like so `col_dsc[] = {100, 100, 100, 100, LV_GRID_TEMPLATE_LAST};`, this will create four columns with 100 px width.
-The same logic is applied to the row defenition.
+The same logic is applied to the row definition.

 ```arduino
   static lv_coord_t col_dsc[] = {370, 370, LV_GRID_TEMPLATE_LAST};